 - It is not a retirement plan

-It’s more like a car lease.
+A timeshare contract is more like a car lease.
 But even then, you’re the only one driving that car during the lease term.
 So imagine leasing a car but you gave it to other people to drive for most of the weeks in a year.

 But you still had to help pay for insurance, repairs, and maintenance.

 If you can accept that they can be costly, are not usually good from a financial investment standpoint, and you foresee no financial changes on the horizon that could make keeping and paying the fees on it challenging, then maybe.